keighrim/kaldi-yesno-tutorial/README.md

 ### Before moving on

 From here, we will use several Kaldi utilities to process further.
 To do that, Kaldi binaries should be in your `$PATH`.
 Included `path.sh` will automatically do that work, and most Kaldi utilities call for it when it start.
-So all you need to do is to set a system environment variabel `$KALDI` to where you download Kaldi in the first place.
+So all you need to do is to set a system environment variable `$KALDI` to where you download Kaldi in the first place.

 ```bash
 export KALDI=/path/you/want